ansys/pyensight/doc/source/user_guide/index.rst

    they do not describe all core classes but only commonly used objects.

-There are two unique concepts in the EnSight architecture that are important in helping explain core EnSight behavior.
+There are two unique concepts in the EnSight architecture that are important in helping to explain core EnSight behavior.
 The first is the idea of hierarchical property filtering.
 The second is the concept of default objects.

 Hierarchical property filters
 `````````````````````````````

-A number of properties have *global* versions as well as per-object versions.
+A number of properties have *global* versions as well as *per-object* versions.
 Often a specific visual property must be enabled globally before the
 object-specific value can be applied.
 This can happen at different levels in
 the visible object tree.
-Consider the hidden line property: ``HIDDENLINE``.
+Consider the ``HIDDENLINE`` property.
 This property can be set on these levels: ``ENS_PART``, ``ENS_VPORT``, and
 ``ENS_GLOBAL``.
 Here is an example in the object API::